 Missouri Pit Bull Rescue makes no express or implied warranty, representation or promise to the age, health, breed, habits, disposition, behaviors, obedience, or safety of the dogs in our program.
 Our assessments are subjective, and based on information we receive when selecting the dogs for our program, as well as observations and reports from our volunteers and caretakers.
 Adopters understand that no one can predict how a dog will react under all circumstances and situations.

-Champ Bear, who also goes by "Cruz", is a victim of a divorce.
+Champ Bea is a victim of a divorce.
 Adopted as a puppy from our program in 2019, he recently lost his home because his newly separated owner travels for work and can no longer care for him.
-He's been devastated, to say the least, but is currently mending his broken heart in a caring foster home.
+He was totally devastated, to say the least, but was able to mend his broken heart in a caring foster home.